Vertical Banded Gastroplasty—Open Surgery

 Description of the Procedure

-An 8-10 inch incision will be made to open the abdomen.
-Surgical staples will be used to divide your stomach into 2 unequal portions.
+A large inch incision will be made to open the abdomen.
+Surgical staples will be used to divide your stomach into two unequal parts.
 The upper portion will be a small pouch.
-It will empty through a tiny opening into the lower portion.
 The small pouch can hold only ½ to 1 cup of soft, moist, and well-chewed food.
-A normal stomach can hold 4-6 cups.
+A normal stomach can hold 4 to 6 cups.
+The pouch will empty through a tiny opening into the lower portion.
+A plastic band will be wrapped around the tiny opening.
+It will prevent it from stretching.
+This band can be adjusted after surgery.
+The incisions will be closed with stiches or staples.
+Bandages will be placed over the area.

 How Long Will It Take?